 Girmay is also the author of a collage-based picture book, changing, changing (George Braziller, 2005).
-She has received fellowships from Cave Canem, Civitella Ranieri, and the National Endowment for the Arts, and she currently teaches at Hampshire College and Drew University.
-She divides her time between New York City and Amherst, Massachusetts.
+She has received fellowships from Cave Canem, Civitella Ranieri, and the National Endowment for the Arts.
+She teaches and lives in New York City.

 The Black Maria (BOA Editions, 2016)